Last Updated on

 Planting Your Cuttings

 With your stem handy, you want to fill a planting tray with a mixture of potting soil or loam, and make sure that it contains an adequate amount of perlite, the white material in store-bought soil that adds buoyancy to the mixture.
-Missed the top of that tray and the bottom of the tray if necessary until the point that you notice the soil is damp all the way through, from top to bottom.
+You can also use seed and cutting compost instead of potting soil or loam.

 Take the end of a pen and poke a straight hole down into the mixture.